aigjermo/multicast-presentation/src/a-problems.md

 ## Scalability

-Large number of routes became a big problem for MBone, peaking at over 10k routes
+Large number of routes became a big problem for MBone, peaking at over 10k routes.

+. . .

-To manage larger networks, route aggregation and hierachical routing is needed
+To manage larger networks, route aggregation and hierachical routing is needed.

 ## Manageability